DaPhysikist/CSE151A_Taxi_Group/README.md

     - We can improve it with more data, and possibly rounding the latitude and longitude to more decimals to ensure that we have more accuracy.
     - We notes that the decimal rounding was already quite accurate, with each point about less than 1-2 mi between each point in a lattice.

+### Notebooks:
-Preprocessing in preprocess.ipynb
+- Preprocessing in preprocess.ipynb
-Model in model.ipynb
+- Model in model.ipynb